Wants to Meet Up

-What else...I'm a vegetarian / wanna-be vegan and I love cooking.
+What else...I'm a vegetarian and I love cooking.
 I still wanna learn Japanese.
 I love animals.
 All of them.
 I love music, singing, dancing, watching good movies, being (politically) active and engaged and just being with my family and friends as well.
 I have the tendency of reading the same books a lot of times.
 I'm rather that guy with few, but very good friends than the one with 2000 acquaintances on facebook.

 Respect, learn, listen, change, love, feel, question, laugh, share, resist, experiment, enjoy, preserve, create.

 Why I’m on Couchsurfing

 I got to know the project by chance, in Brazil, in 2008.
 Götz was the first Couchsurfer I met, in the same year.
 I had the opportunity to host people in São Paulo, Berlin and I've been surfing many 'non-official' couches in São Paulo, Rio, Helsinki, Munich, Amsterdam and also had the opportunity to surf lovely couches in France, Germany and Netherlands.